Kaiserrollii/KaiserBot/Cogs/StockInfo.md

 **Suffix required:** TSX, LSE, FTSE, DAX, SSE, MSX, BSE, B3, ASX, KRX, KOSDAQ

-Checking listings from these DO require a suffix.
+Checking listings from these DOES require a suffix.
 Note that Alpha Vantage does not officially support these exchanges.
 Requesting data from them may be faulty/inaccurate.
 The suffix that corresponds to each market is listed below:

 <br>